 Five most popular babies' names

-The top five boys' names in 2008 (Jack, Sean, Conor, Daniel and James) also made up the top five in 2007, retaining the same order.
 Four of the top five boys' names (Jack, Sean, Conor and James) have been in the top five since 1998, with only their order changing from year to year.
-Daniel entered the top five at number four in 2007 but had been ranked sixth from 2002 to 2006.
-There has been more variation in the girls' top five.
-While Emma and Sarah have been in the top five since 1998, Katie has only been in the top five since 2003.
-Emily and Ava are in the top five for the first time.
+Daniel is a new entry to the top five at number four but has been ranked sixth from 2002 to 2006.
+There has been more change in girls' names.
+While Emma and Sarah have been in the top five since 1998, Katie has only been in the top five since 2003, Sophie has been in it since 2006 and Ella is in the top five for the first time.
+See Table 1.

-There were five first time entries to the top 100 for boys: Jakub, Kacper, Filip, Billy and Patryk.
-Hugh returned to the top 100 after a 2-year absence and Odhran and Lorcan returned after a 3-year absence.
-The highest new entry at number 63 was Jakub which rose from 649th place in 2003 and 105th in 2007.
-The biggest climbers in the year, based on rank, were Jakub (up 42 places to 63), Filip (up 39 places to 95) and Leon (up 31 places to 44).
+There were six first time entries to the top 100 for boys: Rhys, Oliver, Jayden, Louis, Lucas and Jacob.
+Also, Edward returned to the top 100 after a 2-year absence and Reece returned after a 3-year absence.
+The highest new entries at number 76 were Rhys and Oliver, Rhys rose from 109th place in 2002 and 104th in 2006, and Oliver rose from 155th place in 2002 and 101st in 2006.
+The names rising the most places were Jayden (up 220 places to 85), Louis (up 37 places to 86) and Edward (up 33 places to 82).
+See Table 6.

-There were four first time entries to the top 100 for girls: Maja, Natalia, Zuzanna and Meabh.
-Michelle returned to the top 100 after a 2-year absence.
-The highest new entry was Maja, which climbed from 657th place in 2003 and 110th in 2007 to reach 73rd place.
-The biggest climbers in the year, based on rank, were Natalia (up 72 places to 78), Zuzanna (up 48 places to 85) and Maja (up 37 places to 73).
+There were also six first time entries to the top 100 for girls: Brooke, Millie, Taylor, Muireann, Freya and Maya.
+Also, Sara returned to the top 100 after a 2-year absence and Lara returned after a 4-year absence.
+The highest new entry was Brooke, which climbed from 289th place in 2002 and 133rd in 2006 to reach 73rd place.
+The names rising the most places were Brooke (up 60 places to 73), Millie (up 39 places to 84) and Muireann (up 39 places to 91).
+See Table 6.

-In general, the tables show that girls are given a wider variety of names than boys are, with 43.1% of girls given a name not in the top 100, compared with 34.9% of boys.
+In general, the tables show that girls are given awider variety of names than boys are, with 42.3% of girls given a name not in the top 100, compared with 32.8% of boys.

 Jack was the most popular boys' name in seven of the eight Regional Authority areas.
 The exception was the Dublin region where Sean was the most popular.
-Ava was the most popular girls' name in the Dublin region.
-Katie was the most popular in the Midland and Mid-East regions.
-Sarah was the most popular in the Mid-West and South-West regions.
+Sarah was the most popular girls' name in the Border and South-West regions.
+Emma was the most popular in the West and Mid-West regions.
+Ella was the most popular in the Mid-East and South-East

-Emma was the most popular name in the Border and West regions and Emily in the South-East region.
+regions.
+Katie was the most popular name in the Midland region and Sophie in the Dublin region.

 Most popular babies' names registered in each regional authority